dreamcatchme/documentation-markdown/iri/concepts/the-distributed-ledger.md

 <dl>
 <dt>Coordinator</dt>
-<dd>Client application that sends transactions, known as milestones, every two minutes to IRI nodes in the mainnet, the devnet, and the testnet networks.
-Each IRI node validates the milestone transactions, and when a valid milestone transaction directly or indirectly references another transactions, that transaction is considered confirmed on the IOTA network.
-The IOTA Foundation runs the client application that is the Coordinator. </dd>
+<dd>Client application that sends transactions, known as milestones, to IRI nodes in the mainnet, the devnet, and the testnet networks.
+Each IRI node validates the milestone transactions.
+When a valid milestone transaction directly or indirectly references another transactions, that transaction is considered confirmed on the IOTA network.
+The IOTA Foundation runs the Coordinator. </dd>
   </dl>